Police investigate alleged attack on prison officer by Southport killer

 Police are investigating an alleged attack on a prison officer at HMP Belmarsh by Southport triple killer Axel Rudakubana.

-Rudakubana, who is serving life in jail for murdering three young girls, allegedly used a kettle in his cell to heat water up and then poured boiling water over the prison officer, on Thursday, according to the PA news agency.
+The 18-year-old allegedly used a kettle in his cell to heat water up and then poured boiling water over the officer on Thursday, the PA news agency understands.

+The prison officer was taken to hospital as a precautionary measure, did not require further treatment and was discharged later that evening, it is understood.

 A Prison Service spokesperson said: “Police are investigating an attack on a prison officer at HMP Belmarsh yesterday.